ramanhira10/rwd/README.md

 By setting the mode parameter to either development, production or none, we can enable webpack's built-in optimizations that correspond to each environment.
 The default value is production.

+Developers break programs into discrete chunks of functionality.
+These discrete chunks are called as modules.

+A resolver (module resolution) is a library which helps in locating a module by its absolute path.